Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Abstract

 \section{Abstract}

-In this paper we show Whitney fibering conjecture in the real and complex, local analytic and global algebraic cases.
+In this paper we show Whitney's fibering conjecture in the real and complex, local analytic and global algebraic cases.

 For a given germ of complex or real analytic set, we show the existence of a stratification satisfying a strong (real arc-analytic with respect to all variables and analytic with respect to the parameter space) trivialization property along each stratum.
 We call such a trivialization arc-wise analytic and we show that it can be constructed under the classical Zariski algebro-geometric equisingularity assumptions.
-Using a slightly stronger version of Zariski equisingularity, we show the existence of Whitney stratified fibration, satisfying the conditions (b) of Whitney and (w) of Verdier.
-Our construction is based on Puiseux with parameter theorem and a generalization of Whitney interpolation.
+Using a slightly stronger version of the Zariski equisingularity, we show the existence of Whitney's stratified fibration, satisfying the conditions (b) of Whitney and (w) of Verdier.
+Our construction is based on the Puiseux with parameter theorem and a generalization of Whitney's interpolation.
 For algebraic sets our construction gives a global stratification.

-We also give several applications of arc-wise analytic trivialization, mainly to the stratification theory and the equisingularity of analytic set and function germs.
-In the real algebraic case, for an algebraic family of projective varieties, we show that Zariski equisingularity implies local constancy of the associated weight filtration.
+We also present several applications of the arc-wise analytic trivialization, mainly to the stratification theory and the equisingularity of analytic set and function germs.
+In the real algebraic case, for an algebraic family of projective varieties, we show that the Zariski equisingularity implies local constancy of the associated weight filtration.

 {